The First 10 Steps to Take You from ‘Yes’ to ‘I Do’!

 10. Start looking at outfits!
 Consider warmth, budget, time of day, how long you plan to wear it, accessories, and how coordinated you want to be with each other and with your wedding party.
 Usually, once the outfits are planned, you’ll be able to plan the rest of the wedding as you’ll know exactly what look you want.

+Have you noticed we haven't even touched on choosing your date yet?
+That's because we recommend you choose your venue first, then your date.
 To find out more about each step of the wedding planning process, take a look at more of our need to know wedding guides.